Buff City Soap Review: Is "Plant-Based" Soap Overrated?

 Buff City Soap ingredients

-While some of the ingredients in Buff City Soap are cleansing agents derived from natural compounds like coconut oil and palm oil, this soap contains several inactive ingredients that we recommend avoiding.
+While some of the ingredients in Buff City Soap are cleansing agents derived from natural compounds like coconut oil and palm oil, this soap contains several inactive ingredients we consider to be unhealthy.

 Fragrance is a broad categorical descriptor that fails to identify the specific chemical compounds used in the fragrance.